 I learned – and was pleasantly surprised by – how much I already knew.
 The more I studied, the more connections I made about how body systems affect each other in relation to orthopedics.
 I also better understand what patients might need both physically and emotionally from their nurse.
 It has empowered me to continue educating myself, encouraging my professional growth in orthopedics.

 What would you tell others about the certification?

 I felt unprepared for how proud I would be of myself.
 As I approach my 20th year of nursing, I have a renewed sense of excitement in my field.
 Medicine is constantly changing, and this has inspired me to be ready for those changes.
 I would say to someone wondering about ONC to go for it!
 You likely know more than you realize.
 Especially at OrthoNebraska, we already give exceptional orthopedic care.
 I would tell anyone considering the certification that it’s a chance to be recognized for what you do every day.

 What do you want patients/the public to know about this certification, OrthoNebraska or our nurses in general?

 As an ONC Nurse, I understand the complex challenges that our specialized patients face, and I am ready to help.
 Our clinic and hospital nurses create such a wonderful team together, wherever you turn you will be met with nurses who understand what you are going through.

-For more information on the Orthopedic Nurse Certification, visit www.oncb.org.
+For more information on the Orthopaedic Nurse Certification, visit www.oncb.org.